 Neighborhood Voices Lead to Action on Street Racing in Makiki

-- 1 min read
+- 2 min read

-When residents speak up, change happens.
+When residents speak up, change happens

 For months, nearby residents endured the late-night roar of engines, screeching tires, and crowds of motorcyclists gathering around the Tipsy Pig bar.
 What felt like an unchecked nuisance was more than just a noise problem — it was a real safety concern.

-Through the Neighborhood Board process, residents raised the alarm and pushed for enforcement.
+That’s when community members decided to act.
+Working with the Board’s “Nice Neighborhoods” Committee, residents raised the alarm and pushed for enforcement.
 Thanks to their persistence, the Honolulu Police Department and the Honolulu Liquor Commission are now actively investigating the activity.

+See the news story here, video here.
 This is more than just a win for one neighborhood.
 It’s a reminder of what’s possible when neighbors band together, use the tools available to them, and demand accountability.

 Why this matters

-• Quality of Life: Families deserve peace and quiet in their homes at night.
+Quality of Life: Families deserve peace and quiet in their homes at night.

-• Public Safety: Street racing puts drivers, pedestrians, and bystanders at risk.
+Public Safety: Street racing puts drivers, pedestrians, and bystanders at risk.

-• Community Power: The Makiki response proves that local voices do influence city and state agencies.
+Community Power: The Makiki response proves that local voices do influence city and state agencies.

 What’s next